-My company qualifies for one of the GRI application levels.
+My company qualifies for one of the GRI G3.1 application levels or is 'in accordance' with G4.
 Do I still have to fill out the COP self-assessment for my COP to qualify at the GC Advanced level?

 Yes.
-All participants are still expected to complete the COP self-assessment and fulfill each of the 21 criteria.
+All participants who submit a GC Advanced COP are still expected to complete the COP self-assessment and fulfill each of the GC Advanced criteria.
 The Global Compact Office encourages companies to utilize the tools provided by GRI for reporting.
-Those that qualify for GRI application level A or A+ should have relatively little difficulty qualifying for the GC Advanced level.
-Those that qualify for lower levels are also on their way toward qualifying for the GC Advanced level.
+Reports that qualify for a G3.1 application level or are 'in accordance' with G4 should have relatively little difficulty qualifying for the GC Advanced level.

 How does integrated reporting relate to communicating progress?